Improving Consistency Models with Generator-Augmented Flows: Consistency Distillation Versus Training

 \subsection{Consistency Models}

-Numerically solving the PF-ODE is costly because of multiple expensive evaluations of the score function.
-To alleviate this issue, \cite{song23consistency} proposed to leverage the deterministic property of the PF-ODE in a \emph{consistency model} $f_\theta$, learning the output map of the PF-ODE, such that:
+Numerically solving an ODE is costly because it requires multiple expensive evaluations of the velocity function.
+To alleviate this issue, \citet{song23consistency} propose training a \emph{consistency model} $\vf_\theta$, which learns the output map of the PF-ODE, \emph{i.e.}\ its flow, such that:

-for all $(x_i,\sigma_i) \in \mathds{R}^D \times [\sigma_{0},\sigma_{N}]$ that belong to the trajectory of the PF-ODE ending at $(x_0,\sigma_0)$.
+for all $(\rvx_t,\sigma_t) \in \mathds{R}^d \times [\sigma_0,\sigma_T]$ that belong to the trajectory of the PF-ODE ending at $(\rvx_0, \sigma_0)$.

-\cref{eq:consistency} is equivalent to \emph{(i)} enforcing the boundary condition $f_\theta(x_0, \sigma_0) = x_0$ and \emph{(ii)} ensuring that $f_\theta$ has the same output for any two samples of a single PF-ODE trajectory---the consistency property. \emph{(i)} is naturally satisfied by the following model parametrization:
+\cref{eq:consistency} is equivalent to \emph{(i)} enforcing the boundary condition $\vf_\theta(\rvx_0, \sigma_0) = \rvx_0$, and \emph{(ii)} ensuring that $\vf_\theta$ has the same output for any two samples of a single PF-ODE trajectory --~the consistency property. \emph{(i)} is naturally satisfied by the following model parametrization: